Technical SEO cheat sheet

 Schema markup allows you to insert rich metadata onto your website.
 Helping you to provide more information to search engines about the particular purpose of different sections located around a page.

-As part of our plugin’s premium version, the SEO check crawls all links on a page, in order to see there are any links beginning with http://.
+As part of our plugin, the SEO check crawls all links on a page, in order to see there are any links beginning with http://.
 As these could potentially be insecure for users when clicked on.

-Another great future of the premium version of our plugin is the ability to check on-page broken links, which result in a 404-page-not-found when clicked on.
+Another great future of our plugin is the ability to check on-page broken links, which result in a 404-page-not-found result when clicked on.

 Fixing these is going to help your SEO from an accessibility point-of-view, as you’re not misinforming your website’s users in any way.

-Similar to how our broken links check works, as part of our plugin’s premium version, you’re able to check if links have been 301 or 302-redirected.
+Similar to how our broken links check works, by using this plugin you’re able to check if links have been 301 or 302-redirected.

 Giving you a heads-up to check all the links on a page for possible redirections, so that you can amend your content accordingly.